Swarzkopf314/Selfie/README.md

 	h[:a][:b][:c] = {"d" => "14"}
 	h.selfie[:a][:b][:c]["d"].to_i.share_selfie => 14

-This time selfie returns Selfie.new(self) - instance of Selfie < BasicObject class that wraps the receiver.
+This time selfie returns SelfieChain.new(self) - instance of SelfieChain < BasicObject class that wraps the receiver.
 This wrapper delegates every method call (except for :share_selfie and those defined by BasicObject) to the wrapped object - and swaps it with the result unless the wrapped object doesn't respond_to? the method, in which case the wrapper stores nil.
 NOTE, that once the wrapped object hits nil, it always stays nil (this conforms to the Rails' :try method mechanics).
 You can end this method calling chain party and retrieve the result by calling :share_selfie.

 ________________________________